Smoking Affects Everyone

 Smoking puts people at risk for many diseases, can worsen chronic conditions like asthma and heart disease, and exposes non-smokers to secondhand smoke.
 The result is that over 800 Vermonters die each year from tobacco-related diseases, which also affect the quality of their lives, as well as that of their families and friends.

-- Healthcare Costs – smokers’ healthcare costs are higher than those of non-smokers: $2,284 per year, per smoker
+- Healthcare costs – smokers’ healthcare costs are higher than those of nonsmokers: $2,056 per year, per smoker

-- Smoking breaks – lost work time, compared to non-smokers work time: $2,574 per year, per smoker
+- Smoking breaks – lost work time, compared to nonsmokers work time: $3,077 per year, per smoker

-- Absenteeism – smokers are absent more than non-smokers and ex-smokers: $466 per year, per smoker
+- Absenteeism – smokers are absent more than nonsmokers and ex-smokers: $517 per year, per smoker

 QUIT@WORK is a comprehensive and easy-to-use tool that provides employers with information to share with their employees about the range of quit smoking services and resources available to all Vermonters – all of which are free of charge.